| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 to turn the car.
 The force needed to change the car's path is

+generated by the tire.
+This is called lateral force or side force.
 As in Chapter 1, we can use the analogy shown in Fig. 6.3

 of a person walking to further explain slip angle.
 A person walking